ailinglin22/MDD_ML_analysis1/README.md

 ## Preliminary Experiment

 ### Clustering
-We have 12 pressure scores as reference for experiments.
-Here is a simple experiment of the pressure score sticsa_somatic.\
+We have 12 pressure scores as reference for experiments.\
+Here is a simple experiment of the pressure score: sticsa_somatic.

 sticsa_somatic: (total=32)
 group0 (n=19) avg. age:  35.89		avg. score: 18.16\